aws-ia/cloudformation-pagerduty-resource-providers/docs/user/generated/resources/PagerDuty-Services-Service/incidenturgencyrule.md

 #### Urgency

-String representing the incidents' urgency, if type is constant.
+String representing the incidents' urgency, if type is constant, allowed values are: low, high, severity_based.

 _Required_: No